 • Click "Quick Format" and then click "Start"

 • Wait for the card to finish being formatted and carry on using the card as normal.

 If after this process you are still having problems then it *might* be an indication the memory card is starting to fail.
 SD cards only have a limited amount of read/write cycles and they can go wrong.
 It is also possible the customer may have purchased a substandard SD memory card.
-We recommend at least CLASS 6 branded SD cards for use in RoadHawk cameras.
+We recommend a CLASS 10 branded SD cards for use in RoadHawk cameras.
 A class 10 is highly recommended for the RoadHawk HD.

 • Insert your SD memory card into your computer's SD slot or SD card reader.
 Mac OSX should recognize it automatically.

 • Open up the Disk Utility Application and select the SD card.
 Select "Erase" from the sub-menu.
 Choose "FAT" from the re-format menu.

 • Wait a few minutes for the format process to fully complete.
 Once finished, a notification will alert you.

 • It can take up to 10 minutes in certain circumstances to obtain a GPS signal the first time the camera is used or if the camera has not used for a long period of time.

 • Some vehicles have heated windscreens or special coatings that impede GPS signals.
 In most cases though there should be an area near the middle of the screen where the camera will operate correctly.
 Experiment with relocating the camera.

 • RoadHawk HD owners can use the external GPS antenna to get a stronger signal.